Small Area Estimation of General Indicators in Off-Census Years: Introduction

 \section{Introduction}

 Mixed models are often used in small area estimation, because they allow us to ``borrow strength'' from all the areas, while preserving the specificity of each area by the inclusion of random effects for the areas in the model.
 Optimal (or ``best'') predictors for the target area indicators are then obtained by minimising the mean squared error under the model.
 Since the best predictors depend on the unknown model parameters, these parameters are then replaced by estimates based on sample data, yielding empirical best (EB) predictors.
-For a good review of small area estimation under mixed models, see e.g. \cite{jianglahiri2006}.
+For a good review of small area estimation under mixed models, see e.g. \textcite{jianglahiri2006}.

 Special cases of mixed models are linear mixed models (LMMs) and generalised linear mixed models (GLMMs).
-Under the LMM with random area effects proposed by \cite{battese1988error} and assuming normality, \cite{molina2010small} obtained EB predictors of general area indicators and illustrated the procedure to estimate poverty and/or inequality indicators defined in terms of a single monetary measure of welfare.
+Under the LMM with random area effects proposed by \textcite{battese1988error} and assuming normality, \textcite{molina2010small} obtained EB predictors of general area indicators and illustrated the procedure to estimate poverty and/or inequality indicators defined in terms of a single monetary measure of welfare.
 The model is assumed for a general one-to-one transformation (such as a logarithm) of the welfare measure.
-Under the same model, the EB predictor obtained by \cite{molina2010small} is much more efficient than the ELL predictor by \cite{elbers2003micro}, especially when the areas of interest exhibit strong individual effects.
-To estimate the MSEs of the EB predictors under the model by \cite{battese1988error}, \cite{molina2010small} proposed using the parametric bootstrap procedure for finite populations introduced by \cite{gonzalez2008bootstrap}.
+Under the same model, the EB predictor obtained by \textcite{molina2010small} is much more efficient than the ELL estimator by \textcite{elbers2003micro}, especially when the areas of interest exhibit strong individual effects.
+To estimate the MSEs of the EB predictors under the model by \textcite{battese1988error}, \textcite{molina2010small} proposed using the parametric bootstrap procedure for finite populations introduced by \textcite{gonzalez2008bootstrap}.